Streaming (SSE)¶

 raw LangGraph v2 event |

-updates / messages / tasks / checkpoints / debug / custom |
+updates / messages / messages-tuple / tasks / checkpoints / debug / custom |

-matching mode | LangGraph chunk for that mode |
+matching mode | LangGraph chunk for that mode (updates deltas are output-key filtered) |

 end |